Is Traditional Keyword Research Still Relevant in 2026 or Is User Intent More Important?

 Writing 1,000 words just to hit keyword density

-Optimising only for Google’s traditional ranking signals
+Optimizing only for Google’s traditional ranking signals

 How does user intent affect SEO more than keywords?